 Each year, the artwork contest doles out a $1,000 prize to the artist whose work adorns posters and race materials.
 All entries are auctioned off for charity.

-This year, the Cooper River Bridge Run begins along palmetto-lined Coleman Boulevard in Mount Pleasant, winds northwest past Patriots Point, crosses the Arthur Ravenel Jr. Bridge, twists down the Charleston peninsula on Meeting Street and turns onto King Street.
+Nowadays, the Cooper River Bridge Run begins along palmetto-lined Coleman Boulevard in Mount Pleasant, winds northwest past Patriots Point, crosses the Arthur Ravenel Jr. Bridge, twists down the Charleston peninsula on Meeting Street and turns onto King Street.
 Runners will cross the finish line at Meeting and King near Marion Square.

 “I turned the corner to come down Meeting Street, and there were all these people in these shirts standing alongside the corridor there.
 And at the finish line, when you come through the chute, they were all there,” Hamlin remembered fondly.
 “It was just an incredible thing.”

 Thirty-five years after he joined a thousand or so other runners in the inaugural run across the Cooper, the event remains a passion for Hamlin.
-For the first time in 2012, the Cooper River Bridge Run will feature a Terry Hamlin Mobility Impaired Division.
+For the first time in 2012, the Cooper River Bridge Run featured a Terry Hamlin Mobility Impaired Division.
 The race also will continue to hand out its long-standing Dr. M. Newberry Award for the first male and female runner from the tri-county region to cross the finish line.

 “I think it really has done what we intended it to do, which is encourage health and fitness in the community,” Newberry reflected.
 “I believe there is even more we can do when we look down the road.”

-For everything Bridge Run related, visit www.BridgeRun.com.
+For everything Bridge Run related, visit www.BridgeRun.com